 - CM-2A.
 Where beach restoration or renourishment is necessary, the project shall be designed and managed to minimize damage to the offshore grass flats and dune vegetation. - CM-2B.
 Beaches shall be stabilized by planting, maintaining and monitoring appropriate dune vegetation, and by providing elevated footpaths or other means of traversing the dune without contributing to erosion.
 All subsequent activities or development actions on, or bordering the restored beach, shall be compatible with and contribute to beach maintenance. - CM-2C.
-Areas that encompass offshore reefs or grass flats shall not be used as borrow areas for beach restoration or renourishment projects. - CM-2D.
-Artificial reef sites located in the offshore waters of Miami-Dade County shall continue to be utilized for the placement of appropriate artificial reef materials including ships, barges, steel structures, limestone boulders, large concrete structures and prefabricated calcium carbonate modules. - CM-2E.
+To the greatest extent possible, areas that encompass offshore reefs, grass flats or benthic resources will not be impacted, and any permitted impacts to those habitats, inclusive of associated lost services, will be mitigated.
+Areas of offshore reefs, grass flats and/or benthic resources shall not be used as borrow areas for beach restoration or renourishment projects.
+Areas that may be used as borrow areas should contain appropriate sand quality and have sufficient distance from existing reef, grass flats or other benthic resources for the protection of those resources. - CM-2D.
+Artificial reef sites located in the offshore waters of Miami-Dade County shall continue to be utilized in natural resource management and for marine habitat creation.
+The placement of appropriate artificial reef materials, including ships, barges, steel structures, limestone boulders, large concrete structures and prefabricated calcium carbonate modules, shall be in accordance with State guidelines and the County's artificial reef policies.

+- CM-2E.
 Miami-Dade County shall continue to monitor and protect the offshore reef tract in northern Miami-Dade County.
-If needed to protect the reef resources, Miami-Dade County shall seek designation of anchoring areas. - CM-2F.
+As needed to protect the reef resources, Miami-Dade County shall seek designation of new, or modification of existing anchoring areas. - CM-2F.
 Miami-Dade County shall protect its coastal area and shoreline from the establishment of invasive exotic pest plant species that degrade native coastal vegetation.
-The County Parks Department and DERM shall continue exotic pest plant control planning and programs that include public involvement to restore parkland and other natural areas by removing invasive exotic plants and reseeding or replanting native species, when appropriate. - CM-2G.
+The County Parks, Recreation and Open Spaces Department and the County's Division of Environmental Resources Management (DERM) shall continue exotic pest plant control planning and programs that include public involvement to restore parkland and other natural areas by removing invasive exotic plants and reseeding or replanting native species, when appropriate. - CM-2G.
 Miami-Dade County DERM shall continue to monitor and document the effect of artificial reefs on fishery resources, the types of material best suited for use, and the impact of artificial reef users on the sites. - CM-2H.
-Miami-Dade County shall take an active role in fishery management issues addressed by the Florida Marine Fisheries Commission related to artificial reefs and gear types which can adversely impact artificial reefs.
+Miami-Dade County shall take an active role in fishery management issues addressed by the Florida Fish and Wildlife Conservation Commission related to artificial reefs and gear types which can adversely impact artificial and natural reefs.